HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 There is no official scale of what's classed as "bad", but for this article's purposes, we'll rank it as either minor, moderate or severe.
 Work out which level your plant falls into and then a little further down, I'll give you some suggestions about what to do next.

-So to work out the severity of the problem, look at the roots on your plant and judge how many are dead or rotten, then check the scale below.
+So to work out the severity of the problem, look at the roots on your plant and judge how many have gone rotten, then check the scale below.

 "Minor"